 MP for High Peak

-Jon Pearce is the Labour (Co‑operative) MP for High Peak, elected in July 2024.
-He has served on several parliamentary committees, including the Science, Innovation and Technology Committee and the Employment Rights Bill committee, and has also worked on committees for the Data (Use and Access) Bill, the Bank Resolution (Recapitalisation) Bill, and the Football Governance Bill.
+Jon Pearce is the Labour and Co-op MP for High Peak, elected in 2024.
+He serves on several Commons committees, including the Science, Innovation and Technology Committee and the Employment Rights Bill committee, and has participated in committee scrutiny of Bills such as the Football Governance Bill, the Data Use and Access Bill, and the Bank Resolution (Recapitalisation) Bill.

-He has 11 declared financial interests, including five entries for donations and other support for activities as an MP, three entries for visits outside the UK, two entries for land and property, and one entry for gifts, benefits and hospitality from UK sources.
+The MP has declared 12 financial interests.
+These include donations and other support for activities as an MP, visits outside the UK, land and property, and gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026